Diet Review: Is Herbalife A Lot of Herbal Hooey?

 It’s not as though Herbalife has anything dangerous in it, at least not for a healthy consumer.
 It’s just based on bad science.
 Herbalife shakes may be a viable option for a snack, but that’s pretty much it.
 And whole foods beat them nutritionally, hands-down.

 My opinion is this: like a herbally-charged SlimFast diet, Herbalife mixes a low calorie, unsustainable diet with a lot of herbal hooey.
 Pass.
-Eat real food.
+Eat actual food.